arjun921/fmdb/README.md

 The first step would be switching from `Sqlite` to a higher performance DB.
 Currently the implementation is using `sqlite` for test purposes.

-One of the possible DB options to switch to would be AWS Aurora (*MySQL*)
+One of the possible DB options to switch to would be AWS Aurora

 - Reasons for choosing:
   - Fully Managed
   - Auto-scaling
-  - Compatible with MySQL
+  - Compatible with MySQL applications without any modifications
   - 5x higher throughput compared to standard MySQL db
+  - Optional serverless for completely automatic vertical/horizontal scaling

 #### Web Server